 Any incidents resulting in evacuation from the canyon, personal injury requiring more than first aid, the death or disappearance of any participant, or property damage greater than \$500 must be reported to Grand Canyon National Park.
-Completed Noncommercial River Trip Incident Report Forms should be given to the National Park Service ranger at the time of evacuation or to the ranger at Phantom Ranch or Pearce Ferry, or mailed to the River District Ranger (P.O.
+Completed Noncommercial River Trip Incident Report Forms should be given to the NPS ranger at the time of evacuation or to the ranger at Phantom Ranch or Pearce Ferry, or mailed to the River District Ranger (P.O.
 Box 129, Grand Canyon, Arizona 86023) within 7 days of trip completion.
 Notification of any evacuation for serious injury or requiring hospitalization, WHICH IS COMPLETED BY ANOTHER AGENCY, will be by fax or telephone to the River District Ranger within 24 hours of the incident.

-Incident forms must be carried on each trip.
+Incident forms will be carried on each trip.
 National Park Service reporting does not replace Arizona State reporting requirements.
 If an incident occurs on "the water", Trip Leaders will be forwarded an Arizona Boating & Casualty Report for completion and submission to Arizona Game & Fish.

-Trip Leader: Date: Time:
+Trip Leader: Date: Time 2:

 Location of Incident:

 Nature of Incident:

-Involved Persons: Name : Home Address: Home Phone: Sex : Age : DOB:
+Involved Persons: Name : Home Address: Home Phone: Sex: A .ge: DOB :

 1

 2

 3

-Position in boat of involved person #1 #3
+Position in boat of involved person #1 #2 #3

-Incident Occurred: Ashore (Hiking /In Camp) On Wa ter Sw mming
+Incident Occurred: Ashore (Hiking /In Camp) On Water Swimming

 Describe How the Incident Occurred:

+·

 First Aid Given:

 Medications Given (dose and time): Allergies:

 Medical Person on Scene: Name: Phone:

 Address: EMS Lev vel/Physician ID:

 -

-Victim evacuated from Canyon? (when, where, h ow # of people).
+Victim evacuated from Canyon? (when, where, ho

-,
+2 ,